aolson078/stick_rpg_clone/README.md

 There is also a brawler waiting for challengers.
 If your strength is higher, you win the fight and pocket some cash.

+The shop now stocks a few useful items: a cola to restore a little energy, a protein bar for health, a book that teaches you intelligence, a gym pass that builds strength, and a charm pendant that boosts charisma.

 The game now features simple sound effects, looping background music, and a stick-figure sprite with a two-frame walking animation.